A hub for contemporary art in Kanazawa

 The 21st Century Museum of Contemporary Art excels at offering visitors unique experiences that can’t be found anywhere else.
 Highlights include Leandro Erlich's The Swimming Pool, which enables visitors to feel as if they’re standing at the bottom of a swimming pool, and a wall decorated with flowers gathered from the suburbs of Kanazawa.

-The museum's shop offers a wide variety of products, such as original items in the image of the museum, accessories, and selected goods.
+Additionally, the museum's shop offers a wide variety of products, such as museum memorabilia, accessories, and selected goods.